SBit-Project/sbit.dev/docs/SBit-Core/Development/cli.md

 ## 🚫 Account (Deprecated) 🚫

-the SBit provided API to [organize addresses by "account"](https://en.bitcoin.it/wiki/Help:Accounts_explained) in its local wallet:
+the Sbit provided API to [organize addresses by "account"](https://en.bitcoin.it/wiki/Help:Accounts_explained) in its local wallet:

 ```
 scli help | grep account